satyar73/ChatBot/docs/chat_service.md

 **Flow**:
 1. Generates alternative query formulations using the QueryRewriter
+2. Special handling for technical marketing terms by trying exact term queries first
-2. Tries the original query first
+3. Tries the original query for normal queries
+4. Evaluates response quality using `_is_empty_or_inadequate_response`
-3. If the response appears to lack information, tries alternative formulations
+5. If the response appears to lack information or contains "not found" phrases, tries alternative formulations
-4. Returns the best response and list of queries tried
+6. Returns the best response and list of all queries tried

+**Technical Term Handling**:
+- Identifies technical marketing terms (e.g., "advanced attribution multiplier")
+- Tries exact term queries first for precise matching
+- Adds technical definitions to improve retrieval accuracy

 **Returns**:
 - Tuple containing (best_response, queries_tried)

 #### `_is_database_query(query) -> bool`
-Determines if a query should be routed to the database agent.
-This is a rule based approach and I need to change this to use LLMs instead.
-In fact I need to change the entire flow with the latest text-to-SQL approach
+Determines if a query should be routed to the database agent using an enhanced rule-based approach with exclusion and inclusion patterns.
 **Parameters**:
 - `query`: The user's input text

+**Flow**:
+1. First checks against exclusion patterns (high-priority rules that prevent database routing)
+   - Excludes queries about incrementality tests, prospecting, marketing strategy, etc.
+2. If no exclusions match, checks against database keyword patterns
+   - Matches database/analytics terms, specific metrics mentions, etc.
+3. Additionally checks against query patterns that suggest data requests
+   - Patterns like "how many customers", "show me the data", etc.
+4. Provides detailed logging for pattern matching decisions

 **Returns**:
 - `True` if the query appears to be a database/analytics query
 - `False` otherwise

+**Note**: This is a rule-based approach that will eventually be replaced with an LLM-based classifier for more accurate routing.

 ### 2.3 Configuration
 The ChatService relies on configuration from:
 - `app.config.chat_config.ChatConfig`: Contains system prompts, API settings
 - `app.config.cache_config`: Contains cache configuration

 ## 3. Query Rewriter
-The `QueryRewriter` class enhances user queries to improve RAG retrieval quality.
+The `QueryRewriter` class enhances user queries to improve RAG retrieval quality through various transformation techniques.

+### 3.1 Features
+- **Abbreviation Expansion**: Expands common marketing abbreviations (e.g., "mmm" → "marketing mix modeling")
+- **Synonym Addition**: Enriches queries with relevant synonyms to improve matching
+- **Technical Term Enhancement**: Special handling for technical marketing terms with definitions
+- **Query Broadening**: Creates more general versions of queries by removing specific constraints
+- **Marketing-Specific Terminology**: Extensive mappings for marketing and attribution terminology

-### 3.1 Key Methods
+### 3.2 Key Methods

 #### `generate_alt_queries(original_query) -> List[str]`
-Generates alternative formulations of a query to improve retrieval.
+Generates alternative formulations of a query to improve retrieval by applying multiple transformation techniques.

 **Parameters**:
 - `original_query`: The original user query

 **Returns**:
-- List of alternative query formulations
+- List of alternative query formulations, including:
+  - The original query (always included)
+  - Queries with expanded abbreviations
+  - Queries with added synonyms
+  - Technical term definitions when applicable
+  - Broader versions of the query

 #### `expand_abbreviations(query) -> str`
-Expands common marketing abbreviations in the query.
+Expands common marketing abbreviations in the query using a comprehensive dictionary of terms.

 **Parameters**:
 - `query`: User query text